roko-skugor/roko-skugor.github.io/README.md

-# This is my azure-resume
+# Azure-resume
-# 1. Setting up SSH key and connection to GitHub
+## First steps
-# 2. Made the structure for frontend and backend (used a template)
+ - Setting up SSH key for secure connection to GitHub
-# 3. Worked on design, functionality and filled information
+ - Made the structure for frontend and backend (used a template)
-# 4. Added main.js for the website view counter
+- Worked on design, functionality and filled information
-# 5.
+- Added main.js for the website view counter